Kwong Wing Leon

 Regardless of whether the bequest consists of land and property, a business, cultural assets, a financial endowment or a mixture of several of these, you will want to know how best to safeguard the value of it.
 We are proud to act for new wealth creators as well as generations of successful families since we were founded in 1896.
 As a result, there are few issues we have not encountered and advised on.

 Gift tax, estate tax, transfer taxes, wealth taxes and other forms of capital tax could all be due on an estate, depending on the circumstances.
 Our international team is one of the leading groups for advising on the structuring of estates to manage tax.
-Trusts and foundations are hugely useful for efficient wealth and succession planning if they are properly set up and managed and, with 17 offices around the world, we can provide a truly global perspective.
+Trusts and foundations are hugely useful for efficient wealth and succession planning if they are properly set up and managed and, we can provide a truly global perspective.

 When you have secured your bequest, you may want to give some thought to ways in which it can be used to benefit your community and others around the world.
 We can advise you on the variety of options for establishing a philanthropic enterprise and the right way to structure your giving to avoid triggering punitive legal and financial implications.